optixsolutions/laravel-media/README.md

 By default, this class will update files to the disk specified in the media config.
 It saves them as a sanitised version of their original file name, and creates a media record in the database with the file's details.

-It's also possible to customise certain properties of the file before it's uploaded.
+You can also customise certain properties of the file before it's uploaded.

 ```php
 $file = $request->file('file');